 Get a Tank Cover

-If your Amano is trying to escape water more than once, then you can get a tank cover from either a local store or from amazon.
-A tank cover will prevent your Amano from escaping.
+If your amano is trying to escape water more than once, then you can get a tank cover from either a local store or amazon.
+A tank cover will prevent your amano from escaping.
 You can get them with several options.
 Use an air screen cover that won’t be airtight and keep the temperature maintained whenever your heat is down.

 By Not Filling Point In Your Tank

-You shouldn’t fill your tank up to the rim as your Amano shrimps can jump out of water.
-Leave at least 2 inches of gap between the rim and water level.
-Doing this will dissuade your Amanos from jumping off the tank.
+You shouldn’t fill your tank up to the rim as your amano shrimps can jump out of water.
+Leave at least 2 inches of gap between the rim and the water level.
+Doing this will dissuade your amanos from jumping off the tank.

 Get A Troupe Of Amanos

-It is not a normal thing that a shrimp leaves its habitat and comes out of water.
-So if you see one, then act immediately to take it back into the water because shrimps cannot survive for long in the open.
-Their moist body will dry up and won’t be able to handle hot and room temperature.
+It is not normal for a shrimp to leave its habitat and jump out of the water.
+So if you see one, then act immediately and put it back into the water as it cannot survive for long in the open.
+Their moist body will dry up and won’t be able to handle hot and room temperatures.

-So you need to look for the reasons your Amano shrimp is coming out of water.
-Look for factors like water parameters, bad tank mates, the water level in the tank current level, and more.
+So, you need to look for the reasons your amano shrimp is coming out of the water.
+Look for factors like water parameters, bad tank mates, the water level in the tank, and more.